W E K A

 Add CPU cores to a container

-You can add dedicated CPU cores to a container locally and on a deactivated container.
-The added cores must be dedicated to a specific process type: compute, drives, or frontend.
+You can add dedicated CPU cores to a container locally and on an active container.

 For clarity, the following procedure exemplifies expansion on the container running the compute processes.